facelessuser/coloraide/docs/src/markdown/interpolation.md

 slightly different way than we discussed [earlier](#continuous-interpolation).
 When we say "continuous" here, we simply mean that the colors in the interpolation smoothly transition from one color to the other.
 But when creating charts or graphs, some times you'd like to categorize data such that a range of values correspond to a specific color.
-For this, we can use `discrete`, which like `intrpolate`, returns an interpolation object, but the the ranges will be discrete.
+For this, we can use `discrete`, which like `intrpolate`, returns an interpolation object, but the ranges will be discrete.

 By default, ranges are calculated directly form the input colors.
 So if you had three colors, the interpolation would be broken up into 3 ranges.
-Compare this with the the "continuous" interpolation we methods we showed earlier.
+Compare this with the "continuous" interpolation we methods we showed earlier.

 ```py play
 Color.discrete(['red', 'green', 'blue'])